aeternity/aepp-sdk-js/docs/transaction-options.md

     - To be used for providing `aettos` (or `AE` with respective denomination) to a contract related transaction.
 - `denomination` (default: `aettos`)
     - You can specify the denomination of the `amount` that will be provided to the contract related transaction.
+- `gas` (default: `1600000 - 21000`)
+    - Max. amount of gas to be consumed by the transaction.
+- `gasPrice` (default: `1e9`)
+    - To increase chances to get your transaction included quickly you can use a higher gasPrice.
 - `skipTransformDecoded` (default: `false`)
     - TODO, does this work? https://github.com/aeternity/aepp-sdk-js/issues/1228#issue-926690233
 - `skipArgsConvert` (default: `false`)